achau96/reddit-clone/README.md

 1. Had to use "useRef" from react to create the focus input from search icon to input text.
 2. Learned about iframes to plug in youtube videos.
+3. Learned about files, file input, how to get the correct file data to upload onto storage.
+Limit to only images and videos.